What is a registered investment adviser (RIA)? fiduciary duty, services, and benefits

 How do RIAs differ from brokers?

-While both RIAs and brokers provide financial services, their approaches and obligations to clients differ significantly.
-Brokers typically earn commissions on their financial products, such as stocks, bonds, or mutual funds.
-They are regulated under a suitability standard, meaning they must recommend products suitable for their clients’ needs.
-Still, they are optional and must prioritise the client’s best interests over their compensation.
+While both registered investment advisers (RIAs) and brokers offer financial services, their approaches and responsibilities to clients differ significantly.
+Brokers typically earn commissions by selling financial products such as stocks, bonds, or mutual funds.
+They must follow a suitability standard, meaning they must recommend products that suit their clients’ needs.
+However, brokers do not have a legal obligation to act in the best interests of their clients, and their recommendations may sometimes be influenced by potential commissions.

 The benefits of working with a registered investment adviser